 No Indemnitee (other than Protocol Community) shall be permitted to assert any claim to be held harmless, indemnified, compensated or reimbursed or to exercise any other remedy under this Agreement unless Protocol Community shall have consented to the assertion of such claim or the exercise of such other remedy (it being understood and agreed that no such consent by Protocol Community shall otherwise modify or operate as a waiver of the rights and obligations of any party to this Agreement).
 Protocol Community shall be entitled to act as agent for any Indemnitee in connection with any claim to be held harmless, indemnified, compensated or reimbursed or other remedy sought, asserted or exercised, or sought to be asserted or exercised.

+Intellectual Property Rights